Creating connections: A collaborative approach to early childhood education - SC First Steps

 Compass Point exemplifies what early childhood education can be: a collaborative, enriching space for children, families, and future educators.

-How can you support 4K Centers like Compass Point Preschool?
+How can you support 4K centers like Compass Point Preschool?

 Topics: First Steps 4K, Parenting, School Transition